jjemison/fakebank/README.md

 Step 2: Create solutions

-Step 3: Create wire-frames of new structure and content
+Step 3: Create wireframe of new structure and content

 # Steps 1 & 2